Click on the links for full descriptions. (Links open in new window.)

 Art exhibits...
 Baltimore area

 A month-long mathematical art gallery exhibition was held at Towson University in July 2015, followed by the Bridges Conference art exhibit at the University of Baltimore, July 29-August 1, 2015.
 Artists from around the world had their art represented.
 Kadon's contribution to both events was its Grand Snowflake, consisting of 70 all-different square tiles with tessellated sides.
 While this large piece was on display, a smaller working puzzle (left) accompanied it for hands-on play by visitors.
 Various challenges involve matching colors, forming symmetries and wrap-around solutions, and completely enclosing one or two colors.
-This sweet little sample will soon be having its world premiere as a future Kadon family member.
-We've named it MiniMatch-I. Watch for formal announcements soon.
+This sweet little set charmed its way from being a temporary sample to becoming a full-fledged member of our product line (see below), with its world premiere at the Maryland Renaissance Festival on September 13, 2015.

 The conference included dozens of fascinating talks by mathematicians and artists about the connections between art, math, music, architecture, and even puzzles.
 This year's event added several talks on poetry with math themes, including a deeply moving short play on The Mathematics of Being Human and readings by Alice Major and others.
 On open-mic night Kate read her ten couplets on Singularity to Infinity.